MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/iot-alerts-ai-based-suggestions.md

 After entering the initial information you are finished and the model will take 24 hours to begin making recommendations.
 It will look at historical data as well as data going forward.

-You'll know the AI based suggestions are working when there is a suggested priority and incident type in the IoT Alert view and form.
+You'll know the AI based suggestions are working when there is a suggested priority and incident type in the "Prioritized IoT Alerts" view. ii.
+You can add the Suggested Priority and other AI fields to the default ‘Primary IoT alerts’ view or any of your custom views.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/cfs-iot-suggestions-alerts.png)

+The priority and suggested incident type is also displayed on the IoT alert form.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/cfs-iot-suggestions-alerts-drill-down.png)